Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 Whichever style of low/no-code agent builder we opt for, we’ll need to be conscious of several other factors, including specific functionality and other practical considerations.

 One broad grouping of these relates to specific agent capabilities.
-For instance, we’ll need to pay careful attention to the level of autonomy the platform supports, as well as memory and context handling, and tool use and integrations.
+For instance, we’ll need to pay careful attention to the level of autonomy the specific agent builder supports supports, as well as memory and context handling, and tool use and integrations.

 Developer experiences are also crucial.
-Of course, a huge part of this is the platform’s core UX, including whether it utilizes drag-and-drop, declarative, or flowchart-style interfaces.
+Of course, a huge part of this is the solution’s core UX, including whether it utilizes drag-and-drop, declarative, or flowchart-style interfaces.

 We’ll also need to consider how and when we can (or need to) add custom code when visual tools hit their limits.

 Lastly, we’ll need to consider operational factors.
 A huge part of this is observability and monitoring.
-So, does the platform offer run logs, debugging, performance tracking, or roll-back functionality?
+So, does the agent builder offer run logs, debugging, performance tracking, or roll-back functionality?

 Similarly, hosting, deployment, and security features are also top considerations, especially in cases where AI agents will need to interact with mission-critical tools, data, or processes.